Program Chairs

 About the Workshop

-The inclusion of accelerators in HPC systems is becoming well established and there are many examples of successful deployments of heterogeneous systems today.
+The inclusion of accelerators in HPC systems is becoming well-established, and there are many examples of successful deployments of heterogeneous systems today.
 We expect this trend to continue: accelerators are becoming even more widely used, a larger fraction of the system compute capability will be delivered by accelerators, and there will be an even tighter coupling of components in a compute node.
 The change in the HPC system landscape, enabled by both the increasing capability and usability of accelerators such as GPUs, ML/AI chips and QPUs, opens new computational possibilities and creates challenges related to algorithm design, portability and standardization of programming models.
 Technology enablers look for opportunities to further integrate compute components.
 In the context of GPUs, these efforts include higher bandwidth memory technologies with larger capacities, hardware-managed caches, and the ability to access CPU data directly.
 As a result, scientific software developers are offered a rich platform to exploit the multiple levels of parallelism in their applications.
-This year’s workshop will look at bringing together professionals working in the field of accelerated HPC and individuals exploring new accelerator technologies, especially quantum computing.
-This will allow a discussion on similarities, differences, portability and standardization of programming models.
+This year’s workshop will look at bringing together professionals working in the field of accelerated HPC and individuals exploring new accelerator technologies, including quantum computing.

 In today’s HPC environment, systems with heterogeneous node architectures providing multiple levels of parallelism are omnipresent.
 The next generation of systems may feature GPU-like accelerators combined with other accelerators to provide improved performance for a wider variety of application kernels.
-Examples include ML/AI hardware (TPUs), FPGAs and, in the future, QPUs.
-This would introduce further complexity to application programmers because different programming languages and frameworks (e.g CUDA and HIP) may be required for each architectural component in a compute node.
+Examples include ML/AI hardware, FPGAs, Data Flow chips, and QPUs.
+This introduces further complexity to application programmers because different programming languages and frameworks (e.g CUDA and HIP) may be required for each architectural component in a compute node.
 This type of specialization complicates maintenance and portability to other systems.
 Thus, the importance of programming approaches that can provide performance, scalability, and portability while exploiting the maximum available parallelism is increasing.
 It is highly desirable that programmers are able to keep a single code base to help ease maintenance and avoid the need to debug and optimize multiple versions of the same code.
-In the context of ML/AI hardware, this includes the use of different precision arithmetic for scientific computations and the design and precision recovery.
-In the context of quantum computing, the standardization of computing models is extremely important, especially in the context of leveraging existing hybrid programming models and enhancing compiler frameworks to support new hardware.
+In the context of ML/AI hardware, this includes the use of different precision arithmetic for scientific computations and precision recovery.
+In the context of quantum computing, the standardization of computing models is extremely important, especially for leveraging existing hybrid programming models and enhancing compiler frameworks to support new hardware.

 Workshop Important Deadlines